Switzerland, Europe

 Accommodation in Zinal

-We work with some of the hotels in the village of Zinal for other weeks like the Hotel Besso and Hotel Europe.
-Both offer comfortable accommodation plus good food.
+We work with some of the hotels in the village of Zinal for other weeks like the Hotel Besso, Hotels offer comfortable accommodations plus good food.
 The village is small with a few shops and a good après ski bar called the Bar e VoX close to the bottom of the main lift at Sorebois.

 Recommended Travel Options

 The most convenient airport is Geneva followed by Zurich.
-Train is the best option for the onward journey from the airport to Zinal.
+The train is the best option for the onward journey from the airport to Zinal.
 Connections are regular and the total travel time is approximately 3hrs 15mins from Geneva with 2 changes and around 4hrs with 3 or 4 changes from Zurich Airport.
 To look up train timetables use this link Swiss Railway Timetables You can travel as far as Sierre in the main Rhone Valley by train, here you have to change to the Swiss Post Bus (Yellow) and you travel up the Val d'Anniviers by bus (you may need to change in Vissoie).
-If you are staying at Chalet Edelweiss, you must ask the driver for Mottec (as it’s a request stop) and the bus stops right outside Chalet Edelweiss.
-This is the large balconied house alongside the road.

-Alternatively, you can hire a car at the airport, driving time to the Auberge is approximately 2 hrs from Geneva, and 2.5 hrs from Zurich.
+Alternatively, you can hire a car at the airport, driving time is approximately 2 hrs from Geneva and 2.5 hrs from Zurich.

 For UK residents Ski Club Travel Insurance may be a suitable option.